 First, focus on your cardio to burn calories.
 Most of the pooch is going to be stored fat left over from pregnancy.
 This is where walking can be one of your best exercises, not crunches.
 Crunches and ab routines (believe me, I was a Pilates instructor) are only going increase your muscle stamina, or make your muscles bigger and stronger.
 Don’t get me wrong, we want to keep our core strong, but that won’t lose the pooch.
 Cardio that is either long and slow, liking walking uphill for 45 minutes or sprinting is going to really help you burn fat.
 You should aim at doing cardio for more than 20 minutes because your body is first going to burn the glucose, or sugar in your blood.
 Once that sugar is used, your body will start using the stored energy or fat.
 The first step is the hardest, and that is to burn the fat around your muscles.
 You will better be able to tell if you have some separation still to work on too.
 If you aren’t sure what to eat to help you burn fat and lose the extra baby pounds, check out these 5 foods.

 Second, think about repairing the muscles.
 I know my abs have suffered tremendously with three pregnancies very close together.
-I even have a small umbilical hernia I’m working on repairing.
+I even have a small umbilical hernia I’ve greatly reduced after specifically working on my core and posture (all in my program) .
 A lot of the pooch comes from the muscles being stretched and separated, and we need to encourage the muscles to go back together.
 There’s a great video linked in this post that goes over some ab routines to help build those muscles back carefully.
 I also go over my postpartum fitness routine, which has some good exercises to start with too.
 You don’t want to do any crunches or ab exercises on your back, where you crunch up.